 Group therapy sessions are also common in addiction treatment.
 They help you build social skills and allow you to step out of your own stresses and anxieties to listen to others.
 In many cases, you can gain insight from your peers.

-How Effective Is Addiction Treatment?
+How Effective is Addiction Treatment?

 This is a common concern for people who are considering addiction treatment.
 It’s a significant time and monetary commitment, so it’s important that it’s worth it.
 The primary goal of addiction treatments is to stop the cycle of active addiction.
 Treatment also seeks to address physical, psychological, and social problems that are often tied to substance use disorders.
 Addiction treatment would ideally lead to long-term sobriety and a productive life in your family, work, and community.